SAF officer to be charged over death of NSF Liu Kai, 5 others face charges for leaking photos

 Corporal First Class Liu Kai died after an accident at Jalan Murai training area on Nov 3 last year.

-CFC Liu was operating a Land Rover as part of a field training exercise when a Bionix vehicle reversed into his vehicle, partially mounting it.
-The 22-year-old died from his injuries and an army-wide safety timeout was called, including overseas training exercises.
+CFC Liu was driving a Land Rover as part of a field training exercise when a Bionix vehicle reversed into his vehicle, partially mounting it.
+The 22-year-old died from his injuries and an army-wide safety timeout was called.

 READ: Death of NSF Liu Kai: Bionix driver continued reversing despite stop commands, police investigating comms between crew